catherinelee274/Diffusion-Benchmarking/README.md

 ## About

-An implementation for Latent Consistency Models and DPO
+Latent Consistency Models trained using DPO

 ## How to Run